squid-cache/squid-cache.github.io/ProgrammingGuide/ManualDocumentation.rst

 .if !'po4a'hide' .B url_rewrite_access ...
 .if !'po4a'hide' .RE
 }}}

+=== .SH KNOWN ISSUES ===
+Optional section specific to application binaries and maybe helper scripts.

+Simple set of '''.PP''' paragraphs outlining the problems which are known with using the program or script.

 === .SH AUTHOR ===
 A list of relevant paragraphs specific to the authorship style of the documented program, script or file.